By Kai Lani | WAHA Surf Shop

 - Rinse with fresh water after each use

-- Hang on wide hanger or fold properly
+- Hang on a wide hanger or fold properly